Dynamsoft/barcode-reader-c-cpp-samples/README.md

 The library requires a license to work, you use the API InitLicenseFromDLS to tell the program where to fetch your license.

-If the Organization ID is not specified or set as "200001", a 7-day (public) trial license will be used by default which is the case in these samples.
+If the Organization ID is not specified or set as "200001", a <a href="https://www.dynamsoft.com/license-server/docs/about/terms.html?ver=latest&product=dbr&utm_source=samples&package=c_cpp#public-trial-license" target="_blank">free public trial license</a> will be used by default which is the case in these samples.

 Note that network connection is required for this license to work.